ninachen22/BlueJ.NaiveTicket/README.md

 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?
+	Printed ticket reflects the new price of the ticket.

 ### Exercise 2.6
-* Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.
+* Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part. public class Student
+{
+}
+public class LabClass
+{
+}

 ### Exercise 2.7
 Does it matter whether we write<br>